peklaiho/madlisp/README.md

 ## Usage

 Use the **run.php** file to invoke the interpreter.
-You can invoke the Repl with the -r switch:
+You can start the Repl with the -r switch:

 ```
 $ php run.php -r